-Click here for Request for Proposal, grant eligibility and guidelines.
+Click here to see the 2021-2024 Request for Proposal, Grant Eligibility and Guidelines.

-JWF is now accepting Letters of Intent for the 2021-2024 Grants Cycle.
-JWF will grant up to $120,000 over three years to programs benefitting Jewish women and girls locally and/or nationally and up to $30,000 over three years to programs in Israel.
-(Israeli programs by invitation only).
+Jewish Women’s Foundation is no longer accepting Letters of Intent for the 2021-2024 Grants Cycle.
+JWF granted $150,000 over three years to four programs benefitting Jewish women and girls — two locally and two in Israel.

 ||Request for Proposal Guidelines available.